How do I get started with Migration Portal?

 You can migrate to any of the following available cloud options, including BigAnimal.
 BigAnimal is EDB’s offering of a fully managed database-as-a-service with built-in Oracle compatibility.
 For more information, see the BigAnimal documentation.

 The newly converted database schema was imported successfully to EDB Postgres Advanced Server.
 Why are some of my PL/SQL or code objects still failing when called or executed?

-Oracle compiles code objects (e.g. stored procedures, functions, triggers, packages, package bodies, types, type bodies. ) when they are created to determine if they are valid or invalid to execute.
-Postgres only validates the syntax of the object definition such as parameters and data types; it does not validate the code body of the objects at compile time.
+Oracle compiles code objects (e.g., stored procedures, functions, triggers, packages, package bodies, types, or type bodies) at the time of creation to determine if they are valid or invalid.
+Postgres only validates the syntax of the object definition, such as parameters and data types; it does not validate the code body of the objects at compile time.

 Why does my stored procedure language look different after using the Migration Portal?

 Migration Portal fine-tunes PL/SQL to ensure full compatibility with EDB Postgres Advanced Server (EPAS).